volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 It may not be obvious that this example works, but it actually does.

-In some programming languages, the local variables within the function (like the **user** variable) exist only during the function execution time and are removed later.
+In some programming languages, the local variables inside the function (like the **user** variable) exist only during the execution time of the function and are removed later.

-Once the **initializeUser** function finishes executing, someone could have expected that the **user** variable will no longer be accessible, but obviously, this is not the case in JavaScript.
+Once the **initializeUser** function has finished executing, you might have expected the **user** variable ti no longer be accessible, but that's obviously, not the case in JavaScript.

 **The reason this code works is that in JavaScript, accessing the variable outside of the local scope creates a Closure.**

-When we assign a reference to the **getFullName** function to the **result** variable, the instance of **getFullName** function maintains a reference to its Lexical Environment, within which the **user** variable still exists.
+If we assign a reference to the **getFullName** function to the **result** variable, the instance of the **getFullName** function maintains a reference to its Lexical Environment, within which the **user** variable still exists.

 Consider another example: